Ohio Food and Farm Policy

 Making Investments in Regional Food Economies

 OEFFA advocates for making investments in Ohio’s local food system, including the Ohio Food Policy Network and institutional purchasing and processing facilities that open up markets for local producers.
-We support the strategic use of federal farm bill funding, including the Local Food and Farmers Market Promotion Program, the Value-Added Producer Grant Program, and the Regional Food Economies Investment Program.
+We support the strategic use of federal farm bill funding, including the Local Food Promotion Program, the Local Agriculture Market Program (LAMP), the Value-Added Producer Grant Program, and the Office of Urban Agriculture and Innovative Production (OUAIP).

 Supporting Agriculture That Pays Ecosystem Dividends

-Ohio is sixth in the nation in the number of organic producers and second only to California in the amount of land in transition to organic.
-OEFFA supports investing in Ohio’s growing organic sector, including resources for farmers transitioning to organic; research, education, and Extension services for organic production; and a state organic working group.
+Ohio is seventh in the nation in the number of organic producers and second only to California in the amount of land in transition to organic.
+OEFFA supports investing in Ohio’s growing organic sector by expanding organic research, education, extension services, and resources for farmers transitioning to organic.

 Facilitating Agriculture for the Next Generation